-Learn Hakomi Mindful Somatic Psychology with Hakomi California
+Learn Hakomi Mindful Somatic Psychology with Hakomi Institute of California

-Hakomi California is authorized by Hakomi Institute International to offer training in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.
-Our co-directors, Shai Lavie, LMFT and Manuela Mischke-Reeds, LMFT are both Certified Hakomi Trainers.
+The Hakomi Institute of California is directed by certified Hakomi trainer Manuela Mischke-Reeds, LMFT, and is authorized by the International Hakomi Institute to offer trainings in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.

-We welcome you to our new website, and hope you enjoy the new courses that our partnership with Embodywise will make available to you.
+We welcome you to our website and hope you enjoy the new courses that our partnership with Embodywise will make available to you.

-If you’re new to Hakomi, we warmly invite you to attend a Hakomi training in the near future.
+If you’re new to Hakomi, we warmly invite you to attend a Hakomi workshop or training in the near future.